ebzzry/ebzzry.github.io/src/en/emacs-haskell.md

 To create a reproducible environment, we’re now going to populate the `foo` directory with files that will integrate everything together.
 Create the following files inside the directory `foo/` that was just created.
+More importantly, we’re going to use Nix flakes.

 First up is `flake.nix`: